Fact Sheet 6:

 There are three major credit bureaus (also called credit reporting agencies or CRAs):

 - Trans Union

-- Obtain a copy of your credit report.
-You have a right to a free copy once a year.
+- Obtain a free copy of your credit report once a year.

 - Know who has received a copy of your report.

 - Dispute inaccurate information.